 This mode is your go-to if your high school assigns **credit hours** to courses (e.g., English = 1 credit, PE = 0.5 credits) and/or uses a **weighted GPA** system.
 A weighted system gives extra "weight" or points to advanced courses like **Honors classes**, **AP courses**, **IB grades**, or dual-enrollment **College courses**, boosting your overall GPA.
 This mode provides a comprehensive and detailed view of your academic standing.

-- Automatic Calculation: As you enter your data, the calculator instantly computes your **Current Semester Weighted GPA**, **Current Semester Unweighted GPA**, and your overall **Cumulative Weighted GPA** and **Cumulative Unweighted GPA**.
+- Automatic Calculation: As you add data, the tool instantly shows your Current Semester Weighted GPA, Unweighted GPA, and your overall Cumulative GPA.

 2. Calculate GPA Without Credits (Unweighted)

-- Optional Prior Data: If you have a previous cumulative GPA and the total number of classes completed, enter them.
-This helps us calculate your updated overall GPA.
+- Optional Prior Data: Enter your previous cumulative GPA and the total number of classes completed (if any).

-- Instant Results: The calculator will immediately show your **Current Semester GPA** and your overall **Cumulative GPA** (both unweighted).
+- Instant Results: The calculator shows your Current Semester GPA and overall Cumulative GPA right away.

 Visualizing Your Progress: GPA Charts